jola-ds/disease-diagnosis/README.md

-# Disease Diagnosis Project
+# HealthLens: Disease Diagnosis Prediction Project

 ## Overview

-A machine learning project that predicts diseases from symptoms and patient data.
+A machine learning project that predicts disease diagnosis from symptoms and patient data.
 This project demonstrates how data science can support early diagnosis and healthcare decision-making in low-resource settings.
+It is designed as a baseline solution with room for future optimisation.

+This project is a baseline solution with room for future optimisation, with current constraints and next steps detailed at the end.

 ---